piwheels/piwheels/docs/importer.rst

 .. option:: --package PACKAGE

-    The name of the package to import; if omitted this will be derived from the file(s) specified
+    the name of the package to import; if omitted this will be derived from the file(s) specified

 .. option:: --package-version VERSION

-    The version of the package to import; if omitted this will be derived from the file(s) specified
+    the version of the package to import; if omitted this will be derived from the file(s) specified

 .. option:: --abi ABI

-    The ABI of the package to import; if omitted this will be derived from the file(s) specified
+    the ABI of the package to import; if omitted this will be derived from the file(s) specified

 .. option:: --duration DURATION

-    The time taken to build the package (default: 0s)
+    the time taken to build the package (default: 0s)

 .. option:: --output FILE

-    The filename containing the build output to insert into the database; if this is omitted an appropriate message will be inserted instead
+    the filename containing the build output to insert into the database; if this is omitted an appropriate message will be inserted instead

 .. option:: -y, --yes

-    Run non-interactively; never prompt during operation
+    run non-interactively; never prompt during operation

 .. option:: -d, --delete

-    Remove the specified file(s) after a successful import; if the import fails, no files will be removed
+    remove the specified file(s) after a successful import; if the import fails, no files will be removed

 .. option:: --import-queue ADDR

-    The address of the queue used by :program:`piw-import` (default:
+    the address of the queue used by :program:`piw-import` (default:
     (ipc:///tmp/piw-import); this should always be an ipc address